DSSC-projects/veni/README.md

      script: ./code_formatter.sh.
 You should also run [pylint][] over your code.
      It's not strictly necessary that your code be completely "lint-free", but this will help you find common style issues.

-  4. Any significant changes should almost always be accompanied by tests.
-The project already has good test coverage, so look at some of the existing tests if you're unsure how to go about it.
-We're using [coveralls][] that is an invaluable tools for seeing which parts of your code aren't being exercised by your tests.

-  5. Do your best to have [well-formed commit messages][] for each change.
+  4. Do your best to have [well-formed commit messages][] for each change.
      This provides consistency throughout the project, and ensures that commit messages are able to be formatted properly by various git tools.

-  6. Finally, push the commits to your fork and submit a [pull request][].
+  5. Finally, push the commits to your fork and submit a [pull request][].
 Please, remember to rebase properly in order to maintain a clean, linear git history.

 [forking]: https://help.github.com/articles/fork-a-repo